 The process to raise and repair your basement floor is the same process we use to raise your driveway or sidewalk.
 There are many situations where we work with Foundation Repair experts and Peering Specialists to ensure your home is safe and your basement is the support the home needs it to be.
 If you call a Foundation Specialist and they tell you it’s your floor, give us a call.
 We can evaluate the situation and help you correct it.

 The basement can be a difficult place to access for repair work.
 We can reach spaces with our foam lifting equipment that traditional mud jacking equipment can’t.
-Traditional mud jacking is messy (water, sand, cement- you get the picture) where foam lifting is not.
+Traditional mud jacking is messy (water, sand, cement- you get the picture), whereas foam lifting is not.
 We make it a point to protect your home during the repair process.
-We lay down tarps to protect your floors, trim and paint.
+We lay down tarps to protect your floors, trim, and paint.

-A sinking basement floor can be repaired and the floor made stable again with our polyurethane foam techniques.
-Concrete Raising Systems in Kansas City will do the repairs with fewer holes, less mess and it will not sink again (as long as the sewage pipes are fixed!).
+A sinking basement floor can be repaired and made stable again with our polyurethane foam techniques.
+Concrete Raising Systems in Kansas City will do the repairs with fewer holes and less mess, and it will not sink again (as long as the sewage pipes are fixed!).
 If you suspect your basement floor may be sinking, contact or call us today at (816) 419-8306 for a quote today!